Updated: Jan 24

 Martha Parke Custis Peter received two shares of the Custis Dower slaves.
 The first came as part of her marriage to Thomas Peter.
 At that time, the couple received a staggering 61 enslaved people.
 At the time of Martha Washington's death, they received another 30 or 40 of the Dower slaves.
 Thomas Peter also inherited slaves from his own father, meaning that the couple owned over 100 people during their marriage.
-Some of the slaves were sold, likely separating them from family and friends, probably forever.
-Others were brought to work at the Peters' Georgetown townhouse, and eventually, Tudor Place.
+Some slaves were sold, probably separating them from family and friends forever.
+Others were brought to work at the Peters' Georgetown townhouse and, eventually, Tudor Place.
 Some of those slaves were hired out to work for neighbors of the Peters, while the third group of Peter slaves worked the couple's farms in D.C. and Maryland.
 More on those farms below.

-1820, just five years after the home was completed, the recorded slaves at the Tudor Place estate included three adult men, four adult women, and three boys and five girls under the age of 14.
+1820, just five years after the home was completed, the recorded slaves at the Tudor Place estate included three adult men, four adult women, three boys, and five girls under 14.
 Thomas Peter was also involved in the slave trade for business reasons, buying and selling human beings individually in Georgetown or including them in the land deals he made out in the country.

 While little is known about the Tudor Place slaves, extensive research has revealed a few facts about some of the people that lived or worked on the property.

-For example, one of the Peters' slaves was Barbara Twine Cole, who took care of the couple's children.
+For example, one of the Peters' slaves was Barbara Twine Cole, who cared for the couple's children.
 Barbara was the daughter of Sal Twine, a slave on George Washington's Dogue Run Farm in Virginia.
-When Britannia Peter grew up, Barbara served as her lady's maid, and also nursed her daughter Martha.
-Sadly, Barbara was in all likelihood raped by a white male member of the Peter family and conceived a daughter, Hannah, who became part of the dowry to Commodore Beverly Kennon when he married Britannia Peter.
-After Kennon's death on the USS Princeton, Hannah returned to Tudor Place with Britannia until she was sold to Colonel John Carter, who bought her so that she could marry one of his slaves, Alfred Pope.
-The couple was freed by Carter's will upon his death.
+When Britannia Peter grew up, Barbara served as her lady's maid and nursed her daughter Martha.
+Sadly, Barbara was, in all likelihood, raped by a white male member of the Peter family and conceived a daughter, Hannah, who became part of the dowry to Commodore Beverly Kennon when he married Britannia Peter.
+After Kennon's death on the USS Princeton, Hannah returned to Tudor Place with Britannia until she was sold to Colonel John Carter, who bought her to marry one of his slaves, Alfred Pope.
+Carter's will freed the couple upon his death.

 One Tudor Place slave who lived away from the property was Peter family cook Patty Allen.
-Her husband was a free man and she was allowed to live with him at his home.
+Her husband was free, and she was allowed to live with him at his home.
 Britannia remembered her in her diary as a hardworking and excellent cook.
-Another slave named Will Twine worked at Tudor Place as a gardener and also lived off the property with his free wife.
+Another slave named Will Twine worked at Tudor Place as a gardener and lived off the property with his free wife.

 The smokehouse, built in 1794, is the oldest building on the Tudor Place property and was the domain of slave Will Johnson during his lifetime

-As previously mentioned, the Peters owned two farms in addition to Tudor Place, which was not large enough to grow all of the food needed to support the family.
+As previously mentioned, the Peters owned two farms in addition to Tudor Place, which was not large enough to grow the food needed to support the family.
 Those farms were called Oakland and Effingham.
-Oakland was in Montgomery County, Maryland in the town of Seneca, while Effingham was in Northwest DC, and could be visited and returned from in a single day.
+Oakland was in Montgomery County, Maryland, near the town of Seneca, while Effingham was in Northwest DC and could be visited and returned from in a single day.
 Oakland sat near the Potomac River on land that Thomas Peter had inherited from his father.

 Slaves worked both farms for the Peters.
 In 1803, Thomas provided the Montgomery County clerk with a list of 17 of the slaves he had acquired from his marriage to Martha that were living at Oakland.
 Peter purchased cattle to roam the farm and provide the family with meat and milk.
-He also kept his beloved racehorses in the pastures at Oakland, as well as a group of hunting hounds, and the Peter family used the property as a summer retreat, though its main house was far more humble than the Tudor Place mansion.
+He also kept his beloved racehorses in the pastures at Oakland and a group of hunting hounds.
+The Peter family used the property as a summer retreat, though its main house was far more humble than the Tudor Place mansion.

-Wood inside the smokehouse blackened by creosote, a chemical created during the meat smoking process
+The wood inside the smokehouse is blackened by creosote, a chemical created during the meat smoking process

-Britannia remembers in her writings groups of hogs being brought down to Tudor Place annually from Oakland, where they were cut up and smoked by Will Johnson in the smokehouse, where he kept the fire "smoking but never hot" and their fat was used to fry the family's foods.
-Britannia also reported, "There were the negroes to be fed." and that "Pork and cornmeal were the principal articles of food for them."
+Britannia remembers in her writings groups of hogs being brought down to Tudor Place annually from Oakland, where they were cut up and smoked by Will Johnson in the smokehouse, where he kept the fire "smoking but never hot."
+Their fat was then used to fry the family's foods.
+Britannia also reported, "There were the negroes to be fed," and that "Pork and cornmeal were the principal articles of food for them."

 Effingham was a more utilitarian working farm of 136 acres, which the Peters often rode out to and from for pleasure and from which supplemental provisions could be brought in.
-Tudor Place wasn't completely dependent on the farm imports, however, as Britannia recorded that the property "raised our own beef, mutton, hogs, poultry", had its own dairy and smokehouse, a vegetable garden, fruit orchard, and herb garden as well.
+However, Tudor Place wasn't completely dependent on the farm imports, as Britannia recorded that the property "raised our own beef, mutton, hogs, poultry," and had its own dairy, smokehouse, vegetable garden, fruit orchard, and herb garden.

 In non-architectural terms, the design of Tudor Place can be understood simply as "business in the front, party in the back."

-The front facade of the Tudor Place home is far more plain than the rear one
+The front facade of the Tudor Place home is far plainer than the rear one

 A portrait of the home's architect, Dr. William Thornton, today hangs in the entrance vestibule

-Tudor Place is built of brick stuccoed over and scoured to look like ashlar, which is a more natural-looking type of stone composition.
+Tudor Place is built of brick stuccoed over and scoured to look like ashlar, a more natural-looking type of stone composition.

 The building has a simple but noticeable cornice atop its structure just below the roofline.
-The roof itself has a pronounced overhang, and therefore a wide soffit, which is the underside of the roof overhang.
+The roof has a pronounced overhang and, therefore, a wide soffit, which is the underside of the roof overhang.

-The home's north door is topped with a white transom, which itself is topped with a semicircular glass transom window.
+The home's north door is topped with a white transom and a semicircular glass transom window.

 One exception to this rule is the room on the first floor currently displayed as a dining room.
-The lower ceiling, less decorative cornice, and darker wall color are all indications that this room was not designed on par with the other formal entertaining spaces detailed below.
-Documents held in the Tudor Place archive have revealed that this was originally Thomas and Martha Peter's bedchamber.
+The lower ceiling, less decorative cornice, and darker wall color indicate that this room was not designed on par with the other formal entertaining spaces detailed below.
+Documents held in the Tudor Place archive have revealed that this was originally Thomas and Martha Peter's bedroom.

 The room now displayed as a Butler's Pantry was originally Martha Peter's dressing room.
 Instead of holding dishes, this room held her clothes.

 According to the National Historic Landmark nomination form, the home "achieve[s] an architectonic level of excellence unsurpassed in either of the other houses" designed by Thornton.
-While Tudor Place isn't as spacially norm-shattering as the Octagon House, it's more elaborate and more "daring than the doctrinaire formalism of Woodlawn", particularly thanks to its more developed interior decoration, as detailed below.
+While Tudor Place isn't as spacially norm-shattering as the Octagon House, it's more elaborate and more "daring than the doctrinaire formalism of Woodlawn," mainly thanks to its more developed interior decoration, as detailed below.

-The first room entered from the main door is the entrance vestibule, which is the central portion of a hall that runs across the main block of the house.
+The first room entered from the main door is the entrance vestibule, the central portion of a hall that runs across the house's main block.
 This is the room where the portrait of Dr. Thornton shown above currently hangs.
-Prior to abolition, an enslaved man named Charlie would have greeted visitors here, taken their cloaks, and escorted them to the main reception hall, or saloon.
+Before abolition, an enslaved man named Charlie would have greeted visitors here, taken their cloaks, and escorted them to the main reception hall or saloon.

 Along with the "handsome doorways framed by paneled pilasters carrying an entablature."

-Heading south from the entrance vestibule, visitors arrive at the central reception hall, which has a wide bank of floor-to-ceiling windows facing out to the circular temple porch.
+Heading south from the entrance vestibule, visitors arrive at the central reception hall with its vast bank of floor-to-ceiling windows facing out to the circular temple porch.
 The windows can be opened from the floor up to provide ventilation to the reception hall and egress outside to the porch.
 What's notable about the window bank is that it recesses into the house to allow the full circle of the temple portico to be completed.
 This is one of the most unique architectural features of Tudor Place